Guide to Drinking and Serving Mulled Wine

 - Mas de Longchamp Rouge IGP Alpilles – A blend of Grenache and Merlot, with cheerful flavours of mellow fruits.

-Check out our How to Make Mulled Wine at Home article for more wines you can use to make mulled wine at home.
+Check out our How to Make Mulled Wine at Home article for more wines you can use to make mulled wine at home, along with a simple mulled wine recipe.

 What makes mulled wine so delicious is the aromas released by the spices when heated.
 These aromas only come out when the wine is hot, and they help to add a fuller, deeper flavour to the wine.
 If you drink the mulled wine cold, you won’t get all those subtle aromas and flavours.